lanl/PFSEFI/README.md

     % make clean
     % make

+# Docker Support

+P-SEFI supports Docker container.
+You can either use the Dockerfile to build the conatainer image.
+    % docker build -t pfsefi .

+You can also directly pull the docker container image from dockerhub
+    % docker pull guanxyz/pfsefi

+The container can be started by
+    % docker run -it guanxyz/pfsefi /bin/bash

 # Release

 This software has been approved for open source release and has been assigned **LA-CC-16-004**.